The Mark Zuckerberg Manifesto Is a Blueprint for Destroying Journalism

 Zuckerberg obviously understands this.
 “Research suggests reading local news is directly correlated with local civic engagement,” he wrote in his manifesto.
 “This shows how building an informed community, supportive local communities, and a civically-engaged community are all related.”

 The problem is that Zuckerberg lays out concrete ideas about how to build community on Facebook, how to encourage civic engagement, and how to improve the quality and inclusiveness of discourse—but he bakes in an assumption that news, which has always been subsidized by the advertising dollars his company now commands, will continue to feed into Facebook’s system at little to no cost to Facebook.
-(Facebook has paid news organization in some limited partnerships, like when it launched its live broadcasting platform.)
+(Facebook has paid news organizations in some limited partnerships, like when it launched its live broadcasting platform.)

 Most news organizations would describe themselves the way Zuckerberg describes Facebook—as “not just technology or media, but a community of people,” and dedicated to helping people stay “engaged with the issues that matter to them every day.”
 In some ways, Zuckerberg is building a news organization without journalists.
 The uncomfortable truth for journalists, though, is that Facebook is much better at community building in the digital age than news organizations are.